 What if your leaders could learn a skill that would reduce conflict, increase engagement, and speed up decisions?
 What if I told you that this skill could increase productivity by up to 56%?
 Would you be interested?

 This skill is called leadership versatility and is perhaps the most important skill for your leaders to develop.
+Even in today’s hybrid work environment, where everything has changed, the fact is that nothing has really changed in the skills and practices that underlie leadership versatility.

 In Training magazine’s annual survey on leadership development, leadership communication skills has ranked as the first or second highest priority skill needed by leaders every year of the survey.1 Leaders who understand differences in communication preferences and learn to adapt their own communication to make others more comfortable are more effective and have more effective work groups.2 As the complexity of business intensifies and organizations grow more diverse, the need for more versatile communication skills becomes critical to success.